failsplat/SDVMods-Gourd-Pack/README.md

 # Gourd and Melon Pack (Mod for Stardew Valley)
- A content pack mod for Stardew Valley, containing a variety gourds and melons.
+ A content pack mod for Stardew Valley, containing a variety of gourds and melons.
 ## Required Mods
 - Json Assets
 - Multi Yield Crops